Heinz recall brings food tracking issue to the fore in China

 The U.S. food maker apologised to Chinese consumers last week and said it would tighten controls over suppliers after it was forced to recall some infant cereal from store shelves due to excess levels of lead.

-Food safety scares erupt regularly in China - KFC parent Yum Brands Inc, McDonald's Corp, Wal-Mart Stores Inc and Fonterra Co-operative Group Ltd have all suffered recently - and such incidents can seriously dent sales.
+Food safety scares erupt regularly in China - KFC parent Yum Brands Inc (YUM.N), McDonald's Corp (MCD.N), Wal-Mart Stores Inc (WMT.N) and Fonterra Co-operative Group Ltd (FCGHA.NZ) have all suffered recently - and such incidents can seriously dent sales.

 But barcode tracking systems for produce, common in the United States and Europe, are largely absent.